• Skip to main content

 Authors who sell directly from their sites, at conferences, on Shopify, etc. use different apps such as Bookfunnel.com and Payhip.com to perform fulfillment.
 This chart doesn’t include any information about that type of distribution.
 Look in the Resources section below for Rebecca Hefner’s links to learn more about direct options.

-IMPORTANT NOTE: Audible pays its highest royalty rate of 40% of proceeds to those books uploaded through ACX with an exclusive contract.
-Its second highest royalty rate is 25% paid on books uploaded through ACX with non-exclusive distribution.
+IMPORTANT NOTE: Audible pays its highest royalty rate of 50% of proceeds to those books uploaded through ACX with an exclusive contract.
+Its second highest royalty rate is 30% paid on books uploaded through ACX with non-exclusive distribution (per new agreement dated 5/26/26).

-Be aware that a distributor who promises 70-80% of the royalties they receive is not getting more than 25% of the total royalties that Audible pays on non-exclusive distribution through its own platform ACX.
-Sites like InAudio and Author’s Republic are middlemen that get 25% and then take their cut from that.
-InAudio keeps 20% of that 25%, effectively giving the RH a 20% royalty from Audible.
-Author’s Republic takes 30%, effectively leaving the RH with 17.5%.
+Be aware that a distributor who promises 70-80% of the royalties they receive is not receiving more than 30% of the total royalties that Audible pays on non-exclusive distribution through its own platform ACX.
+Sites like InAudio and Author’s Republic are middlemen that get 30% and then take their cut from that.
+They pay you 80% and keep 20% of that 30%, effectively giving the RH only a 24% royalty from Audible.
 Therefore, if you want the largest royalty that Audible pays anyone, you must upload directly to ACX rather than using a different distributor to upload for you.

 My comprehensive chart below compares 9 popular distributors across 31 points of consideration.
 If you don’t want to scroll from side to side, you can click on a Distributor’s name in the first column and see all the info for them.